 In case you are not familiar with geospatial data then let me introduce you to it.
 Geospatial data is anything that provides some information about a location.

 For example, a zip code is used to identify specific zones or cities in a country.
-Similarly, longitude and latitude information of a person can give us his exact location on a map.
+Similarly, the longitude and latitude information of a person can give us his exact location on a map.

 These days, every smartphone has a built-in GPS (Global Positioning System) tracker.
 It can be used by an app to programmatically collect the current coordinates (e.g. longitude and latitude) of a user.